 The VR counselor pays the invoice after he or she verifies that all training objectives and outcomes are met, and approves the following required documentation:

-VR2902, Assistive Technology Training: Baseline Assessments
+VR2902, Assistive Technology Training: Baseline Assessments;

-VR2868, Assistive Technology Training report
+VR2868, Assistive Technology Training report;

-VR1888, Assistive Technology Training Results
+VR1888, Assistive Technology Training Results; and

-Invoice
+Invoice.

 AT training is an outcome-based service.
 The VR counselor cannot approve required documentation that is incomplete or unsigned.
 All topics in the service description and service authorization must be addressed.